BitNile Metaverse Debuts Socia - GuruFocus.com

-Ault+Alliance%2C+Inc. (NYSE American: AULT) (“Ault Alliance”), a diversified holding company, and BitNile+Metaverse%2C+Inc. (Nasdaq: BNMV) (“BitNile Metaverse” or the “Company”), the latter of which operates the growing virtual world, BitNile.com (the “Platform”), announced the launch of social gaming on the Platform with the first public release of its online roulette feature.
+LAS VEGAS, May 22, 2023 (GLOBE NEWSWIRE) -- Ault Alliance, Inc. ( American: AULT) (“Ault Alliance”), a diversified holding company, and BitNile Metaverse, Inc. ( BNMV) (“BitNile Metaverse” or the “Company”), the latter of which operates the growing virtual world, BITNILE.COM (the “Platform”), announced the launch of social gaming on the Platform with the first public release of its online roulette feature.

 Previously available only as a Beta release, the new version of roulette offers users an opportunity to play merely for fun or for real money prizes through a sweepstakes model.
 Sweepstakes are only open to residents of the United States (other than residents of Idaho and Washington) who are at least eighteen years old or the age of majority in their jurisdiction (whichever occurs later) at the time of entry.
 Participation is void where prohibited by law.